How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 Usually, you can add your new theme by clicking on Appearance, then Themes, and uploading your new theme as a Zip file.

-The next thing you’ll do in this journey to start a blog is to customize WordPress.
+The next thing you’ll do when starting a blog is to customize WordPress website settings.

-For this, you’ll head over to the dashboard on the left-hand side and click on Settings.
+For this, head over to the dashboard on the left-hand side and click on Settings.

 You’ll see something similar to this: